gravcat/docker-dcrd/README.md

     docker run -d --name="dcrd" -v /path/to/your/.dcrd/data:/data reiuiji/dcrd

+**NOTE**: Make surce the directory on your system have the dcrd.conf file

 ### Checking if it works
 To check if dcrd is working you can check the docker logs